microstub/microstub.github.io/_posts/2020-11-03-transistor-design-for-newbies.md

 $$ z_{out} = \frac{R_{c} \cdot R_{L}}{R_{c} + R_{L}} $$

 From an `AC` perspective:
-* Capacitors become short circuits
+* Capacitors become short circuits.
-* Inductors become open circuits
+* Inductors become open circuits.
-* Voltage sources become grounds
+* Voltage sources become grounds.

 The term $$r'e$$ is known as the transistor's `AC` base-emitter junction resistance and is given by: